mritunjaysharma394/vowpal-wiki/Tutorial.md

     minor (<0.001) precision differences ignored

 That's ok.
-One of the things we do for speed is use the `-ffast-math` option which implies that floating point arithmetic does not round exactly the same way on all platforms.
+Floating point arithmetic does not round exactly the same way on all platforms.

 You can install the vw executable into system path (`/usr/local/bin/vw`) using